You’ve got important work to do in the world.

-Whether that’s moving your career or business forward, being a kickass mama, or just lighting up the world with your presence.
+Whether that’s moving your career or business forward, being a better leader, a role model for your children, or lighting up the world with your presence.
 You’ve got purpose.

 My name is Casey Berglund.
 I am a Registered Dietitian, certified yoga teacher, media spokesperson and the founder of Worthy and Well, but really, I am a woman on a mission to empower other smart, soulful ladies to release the food fight and the body bashing, so they have more energy for creating a life that they love.
 And making a difference in the process.

 I feel free in my relationship with food.
 I eat what I want when I am hungry and it’s a beautiful combination of fuel, flavour and fun.
 I love how food nourishes me, brings pleasure to my life, and allows me to connect with people.